 - Innovation – We seek transformative, cutting-edge, and unique experiences on- and off-stage.
 We use creativity in all we do—from programming to problem solving.

 We acknowledge the land on which we occupy as the traditional and ancestral home of the Lenni Lenape people and other indigenous nations of the Schuylkill and Delaware Rivers, whose presence and resilience in Pennsylvania continue to this day.
-Without them, we would not have access to this gathering and to this dialogue.
 We take this opportunity to thank and honor the original caretakers of this land.
 We additionally acknowledge the African ancestors that were enslaved and utilized to build upon the land taken from indigenous nations.

 The hatred and ignorance that continue to be exhibited in this nation through racist, discriminatory acts – from microaggressions to the tragedy of lives lost – is heartbreaking, unacceptable, and must end.
 All of us – as a collective of people and organizations – have a role to play in fostering a civil society, where differences are respected, bigotry is overcome, and the richness of our diversity can be celebrated.
 We have a long way to go, for certain.
 At the Mann, we are proud to be active members of Philadelphia’s Parkside community.
 We embrace our responsibility to be a part of the solution, to be a place where the work of social justice and equity is a constant – whether through the art we present on our campus and throughout the city, our continued commitment to expand representation of diverse communities on our Board and staff, or our ongoing education and engagement initiatives in support of children and youth in our Parkside neighborhood.
 We stand with all who face oppression and discrimination.